David-F-G-Flores/2-Variant-Search-R-/README.md

 mousegenes2<-mousegenes$OntologyAnnotation.subject.primaryIdentifier
 ```

-A useful bioMart piece of code below to convert Nomenclature.
+A useful bioMart piece of code below to convert Nomenclature from different sources.
-Initiate Bos taurus list, query bioMart for ensembl Bos taurus homolog using MGI ID.
+This code initiates a Bos taurus list, and queries bioMart for ensembl Bos taurus homolog, using MGI ID.
 Populating this list may take some time.
 ```R
 btauLr<-list()